A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Related work

 \subsection{Diffusion Probabilistic Models for Image Editing}

 In the last few years, researchers have proposed various approaches to realize high-quality image generation.
-The off-the-shelf tools include Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, Variational AutoEncoders (VAEs) \cite{kingma2013auto} and flow-based algorithms \cite{dinh2014nice}, Diffusion Probabilistic Models (DPMs) \cite{sohl2015deep, ho2020denoising, song2020denoising, dhariwal2021diffusion} enjoy a higher quality of the synthetic images and impressive stability of training.
-Accordingly, during the past few years, DPM-based approaches, such as Stable Diffusion (Stability AI) \cite{ramesh2022hierarchical}, DALL-E2 (OpenAI) \cite{rombach2022high}, and Imagen (Google) \cite{saharia2022photorealistic}, have achieved state-of-the-art performances in the task of content generation.
+The off-the-shelf tools include Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, Variational AutoEncoders (VAEs) \cite{kingma2013auto}, the flow-based algorithms \cite{dinh2014nice}, and Diffusion Probabilistic Models (DPMs) \cite{sohl2015deep, ho2020denoising, song2020denoising, dhariwal2021diffusion}.
+In specific, DPMs have demonstrated higher qualities of the synthetic images and impressive stability of training.
+Accordingly, the DPM-based approaches, such as Stable Diffusion (Stability AI) \cite{LDM}, DALL-E2 (OpenAI) \cite{ramesh2022hierarchical}, and Imagen (Google) \cite{saharia2022photorealistic}, have achieved state-of-the-art performances in the task of content generation.

-In the subdomain of image editing, DPM-based methods also play the most important role nowadays.
-In particular, the Latent Diffusion Model \cite{LDM} conducts the image generation or editing in the latent space with a much less feature dimensionality and thus achieve much higher editing efficiency.
-RePaint \cite{lugmayr_repaint_2022} fully leverages a pre-trained DDPM \cite{song2020denoising} to perform image editing by sampling given pixels during the reverse diffusion stage.
-DCFace \cite{kim2023dcface} employs two feature encoders to control the Diffusion Model, facilitating facial image editing. \cite{zhang_adding_2023} proposes the ControlNet to govern existing Diffusion models to achieve a better-controlled synthesis. \cite{avrahami2022blended, avrahami_blended_2023} enables image editing by making modifications in either the pixel space or feature space; \cite{10154005} propose the "Dual-Cycle Diffusion" to generate an unbiased mask to guide image editing.
+DPM-based methods also play an important role in the remit of image editing.
+In particular, the Latent Diffusion Model \cite{LDM} conducts the image generation or editing in the lower-dimensional latent space and thus can achieve higher efficiency; RePaint \cite{lugmayr_repaint_2022} fully leverages a pre-trained DDPM \cite{song2020denoising} to perform image editing by sampling given pixels during the reverse diffusion stage; DCFace \cite{kim2023dcface} employs two feature encoders to control the Diffusion Model to facilitate facial image editing; \cite{zhang_adding_2023} proposes the ``ControlNet'' to govern existing Diffusion models to achieve a better-controlled synthesis; \cite{avrahami2022blended, avrahami_blended_2023} enable image editing by making modifications in either the pixel space or feature space; \cite{10154005} propose the "Dual-Cycle Diffusion" to generate an unbiased mask to guide image editing.
 While these methods demonstrate state-of-the-art (SOTA) performances in general image editing tasks, they can hardly produce image regions that are precisely aligned at the pixel level due to the inherently fuzzy nature of the reverse diffusion process.
 This nuisance can potentially decrease the segmentation capacity in anomaly detection.

-Those methods, though achieve SOTA performance in general image editing tasks, the fuzzily governed synthesis easily fails to generate the image regions aligned with pixel-level accuracy.
-This can potentially decrease segmentation model performance.
-In this paper, we highly customize the Blended Latent Diffusion Model (BLDM) \cite{avrahami_blended_2023} algorithm for generating the precisely located defect regions for industrial defect detection and localization.